 2. A baby brush.
 This has to be one of the most useless baby items I have ever come across.
 My baby was basically bald for the first year of her life and after that I cannot recall brushing her hair often or with anything other than a normal ‘adult’ brush.

 3. A room thermometer.
 A room thermometer is the ultimate indication of a clueless first-time parent who has anxiously read too many baby books.
 Use.
 Your.
 Common.
 Sense.
 If the temperature is not comfortable for you, it won’t be for baby either.

 4. Toys.
 Babies are not interested in toys.
 They’ll choose a real object over a toy every time.
 A mobile or a bunch of bright hanging stuff like ribbons above where they are laying will be all you need to keep a baby occupied.
 If you don’t believe me, check this out:

 6. A designer baby bag.
 It is a myth that you need a big fancy bag full of everything bar-the-kitchen-sink to take your baby on an outing.
 No wonder so many mums are isolated at home, when leaving the house with a newborn is such a rigmarole!
-Just use your handbag or backpack and pack a nappy changing set.
+Just use your handbag or backpack and pack a nappy changing set and bottles as needed.

 7. Designer baby anything.
 Do you think your baby really cares?!
 This is all about impressing other parents.
 You don’t need to impress anyone, just pull out a milk-laden breast and you will have all the babies goo gah-ing all over you ; )